 Current Alumni Association Members can register for trips in person at the Student Recreation and Wellness Center on the San Bernardino Campus.

 Individuals 18 years of age or older who live at the same address as an enrolled CSUSB Student or a Student Recreation & Wellness Center member, are eligible to register for trips at the Affiliate rate.
 Registration takes place in person with the CSUSB student or SRWC member at the CSUSB Student Recreation and Wellness Center.
 Proof of co-residency required (government IDs, utility bills).

 CSUSB students, SRWC members, faculty, and staff can sponsor up to 2 guest to join them on a trip.
-Sponsored Guest must be 18 years of age or older and register in person at the CSUSB Student or a Student Recreation & Wellness Center with their sponsor.
+Sponsored Guest must be 18 years of age or older and register in person at the CSUSB Student Recreation & Wellness Center with their sponsor.

 1 - EASY GOING